• Skip to primary navigation

 • Replacing Wall Ties

-Wall ties - How to fit replacement wall ties - How to Replace Damaged Wall Ties - A DIY guide covering how to replace wall ties and diagnosing wall tie failure.
+Wall ties - How to fit replacement wall ties - A DIY guide covering how to replace wall ties and diagnosing wall tie failure.
 Help, tips and advice on how to solve wall tie failure problems

 • Forming Openings in Walls

-Walls - openings in walls - How to form an opening in a load bearing wall and also a non load bearing wall using a concrete lintel.
-Also find out how to support load bearing walls while you insert your concrete lintel
+Walls - openings in walls - How to form openings in walls whether they are load bearing or non-load bearing walls using a concrete lintel

 Bricks are the most common external building material in the UK because they look quite attractive, they are relatively cheap and less skilled to manufacture, they offer an easy material to form shaped walls, and they are portable because they are each only small, unlike building with stone blocks.
 Bricks also have regional characteristics depending on the clay they are fired from.
 For instance London Stocks come in shades of yellow through grey and even slightly pink, whereas a sand-faced Fletten is more, well, brick coloured!
 Older brick walls may be solid walls, but modern buildings have cavity walls to imprive insulation and damp proofing.